 Sardar Biglari is the Corporation's Chairman of the Board and Chief Executive Officer as well as its controlling shareholder.
 The Corporation is a holding company owning subsidiaries engaged in a number of diverse business activities, including property and casualty insurance, licensing and media, restaurants, and oil and gas.
-The Corporation's largest operating subsidiaries are involved in the franchising and operating of restaurants.
 All major investment and capital allocation decisions are made for the Company and its subsidiaries by Mr. Biglari.
 Because of Biglari Holdings' corporate structure and the centralization of its capital allocation decisions, it is most effective for the Corporation to designate Mr. Biglari as both its Chairman and its Chief Executive.
-Mr. Biglari beneficially owns 411,271 equivalent Class A shares of the Corporation, representing approximately 66.2% of the economic interest and 70.4% of the voting interest.
+Mr. Biglari beneficially owns shares of the Corporation representing approximately 66.3% of the economic interest and 70.4% of the voting interest.